Cuba: Comparative Health Systems

 Lodging with other students in residencias.
 Your meals will be taken together in the home where you’re staying.
 Residencias are located right off one of the main thoroughfares in Vedado.
 In each residencia, students will be housed in double, triple or quad rooms, sharing a bathroom.
 Each residencia has a small safe/security box for students' valuables.

-This program will next be offered Spring Break 2021 - please monitor for updates on official dates
+This program is not scheduled to run in 2022 - please monitor for updates on official dates for Spring Break 2023.

 Students register for 3 credits of undergraduate or graduate credit.
 Students choose one of the following: